CWMe/Algorithms/CWM_Recommendation/readme.md

 The output looks like this:
 ```

+Recommendation for Internet Bot: Most similar to Paulo with score 0.44.
+Recommended Movies: The Lord of the Rings: The Return of the King, Avatar

+Recommendation for Milu: Most similar to Shijit Dasgupta with score 0.43.
+Recommended Movies: The 40 Year Old Virgin, Superbad

-Recommendation for John: Most similar to Alice with score 0.67.
+Recommendation for John: Most similar to Alex with score 0.50.
-Recommended Movies: Movie4
+Recommended Movies: Avatar, Inception

-Recommendation for Alice: Most similar to John with score 0.67.
+Recommendation for Alex: Most similar to John with score 0.50.
+Recommended Movies: Matrix Reloaded

+Recommendation for Paulo: Most similar to A H with score 0.54.
+Recommended Movies: The 40 Year Old Virgin, The Room

+Recommendation for A H: Most similar to Paulo with score 0.54.
+Recommended Movies: Avatar

+Recommendation for Jason: Most similar to Alex with score 0.29.
+Recommended Movies: Avatar, Mean Girls

+Recommendation for Vale: Most similar to Alex with score 0.44.
+Recommended Movies: Mean Girls, Inception

+Recommendation for Fabio: Most similar to Pavel with score 0.60.
+Recommended Movies: The 40 Year Old Virgin, The Dark Knight

+Recommendation for Shijit Dasgupta: Most similar to Milu with score 0.43.
+Recommended Movies: Avatar

+Recommendation for Calvin: Most similar to Nick with score 0.40.
-Recommended Movies: Movie4
+Recommended Movies: Matrix Reloaded, Avatar

 Recommendation for Bob: Most similar to John with score 0.50.
 Recommended Movies: Movie5